Category: Main Course

 Ingredients

-• 1 cup mozzarella cheese shredded, for eyeballs
+• 1 cup shredded mozzarella cheese divided, for topping and layering

 Equipment